naveenbhola/ai-chatbot/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Update Swagger documentation for new endpoints
-5. Submit a pull request
+6. Submit a pull request

 ## License